clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 *No protocol token*
 We believe a protocol should never need its own token to work.
 A token needed for functionality creates friction for the user when they have to convert it and can lead to inflationary tokenomics.
 If Clocktower ever issues its own token, it will be used soley for governance purposes.

+*Your Privacy is Your Business*
+As a simple protocol operating on fully transparent blockchains, Clocktower does not attempt to create privacy and instead leaves this responsibility to the parties involved in the recurrent transactions.

 ## 3. Protocol Lifecycle